v-in-cube/HITLLLMs/README.md

 ## Description
-This repo contains supporting code (mostly statistical analysis) and raw feedback materials for the paper "Do humans and large language models agree on the quality of synthesis plans?".
+This repo contains supporting code (mostly statistical analysis) and raw feedback materials for the preprint ["Do humans and large language models agree on the quality of synthesis plans?"](https://chemrxiv.org/doi/full/10.26434/chemrxiv.15001730/v2).
 All of the analysis on comparing human experts' feedback and LLMs' feedback is in the [human_vs_llm.ipynb](https://github.com/v-in-cube/HITLLLMs/blob/main/human_vs_llm.ipynb) file.
 Also this repo contains raw human experts and LLMs reponses on the retrosynthetic trees of our interest.\
 \
 The plots for the paper can be re-generated from scratch with [human_vs_llm.ipynb](https://github.com/v-in-cube/HITLLLMs/blob/main/human_vs_llm.ipynb) file.\
 \